Boston Harbor Sunset

 Boston Cuisine — Fresh Seafood and Local Beer

-If you’re a beer enthusiast, good news — the city is filled with both small and larger breweries.
+Furthermore, if you’re a beer enthusiast, the good news is that the city is filled with both small and larger breweries.
 From the well-known Samuel Adams lager to Night Shift’s superb craft beers, your taste buds will tingle with pleasure.

 plate of clams